 The decisions still all seem to have the usual “Time Limit To File An Appeal” language in them, which states:

 You must file your written appeal within 60 days of the date you get this notice.
 The Appeals Council assumes you got this notice 5 days after the date of the notice unless you show you did not get it within the 5-day period.

 If you have been denied it is best to process your appeal based on the 60 days only and not figure on an extra 5 days due to the mailing time of your decision.
 Processing the appeal takes time and it’s best to know your timelines and options.
 If you or someone you know has been denied, talk to an experienced disability representative at our firm who can help advise you on your best appeal options.
-Please call one of the experienced disability representatives at Gardberg & Kemmerly, P.C.
-Attorneys at Law at 251-343-1111 for a free consultation.
+Please call one of the experienced disability representatives at Gardberg & Kemmerly, P.C. at 251-343-1111 for a free consultation.
 Gardberg & Kemmerly specializes in helping the injured and disabled in Alabama, Mississippi, Florida, and Louisiana.